What is C. diff?

 In a very few cases, your gastroenterologist may feel a test is needed to get a better look at your colon.
 This test is called a colonoscopy.

-colonoscopy involves looking at the colon from the inside with a long, thin (about the width of your little finger), flexible tube with a tiny camera on the end, through which the doctor can look for signs of C. diff infection, pseudomembranous colitis (inflammation in the colon caused by C. diff).
+colonoscopy involves looking at the colon from the inside with a long, thin (about the width of your little finger), flexible tube with a tiny camera on the end, through which the doctor can look for signs of C. diff infection, including a specific colitis (inflammation in the colon caused by C. diff) called pseudomembranous colitis.

 • You will be given a medicine to block pain and make you feel sleepy, so you won’t feel much during this test.